Porges/ways-to-play/src/games/konane/index.md

 ## History

-<span class="noun" lang="haw">Kōnane</span> stands alone as a purely-abstract game in
+{% pronounce lang="haw" noun=true word="Kōnane" pronouncer="vawahine"
-Hawaiian culture.{%fn%}John F. G. Stokes (1875–1960, an Australian archæologist on <span class="noun" lang="haw">Hawaiʻi</span>) suggested at one point—with only a sliver of linguistic evidence—that <span class="noun" lang="haw">Kōnane</span> could be a distant descendant of Go, which had been transmitted by the survivors of Japanese shipwrecks.[@Stokes]{%endfn%}  However, it definitely existed before European contact, as it was described by Captain Cook’s voyage, which was the first of its kind to reach the islands (see below).
+file="pronunciation_haw_kōnane.mp3" %} stands alone as a purely-abstract game in Hawaiian culture.{%fn%}John F. G. Stokes (1875–1960, an Australian archæologist on <span class="noun" lang="haw">Hawaiʻi</span>) suggested at one point—with only a sliver of linguistic evidence—that <span class="noun" lang="haw">Kōnane</span> could be a distant descendant of Go, which had been transmitted by the survivors of Japanese shipwrecks.[@Stokes]{%endfn%}  However, it definitely existed before European contact, as it was described by Captain Cook’s voyage, which was the first of its kind to reach the islands (see below).

 The game dates at least from the early 18th century, as it was played by Kahekili II (c.
 1737–1794), who was high chief (<span lang="haw">aliʻi